damian/blog/content/posts/2019-02-22-html5-submit-form-using-button-outside.md

 date = "2019-02-22"
 +++

-I've been doing web development professionally for over a decade now and every now and again I learn something new that pleasantly surpises me.
+I've been doing web development for over a decade now and every now and again I learn something new that surpises me.
 The [HTML5 form attribute](https://caniuse.com/#feat=form-attribute) whilst being very simple, is one of those things.

-In a nutshell it enables a **form control outside the form to act as if it's inside** by virtue of tying them together with an ID and a corresponding form attribute.
+In a nutshell it enables a **form control outside the form to act as if it's inside** by tying them together with an ID and a corresponding form attribute.

 I've put together a quick example below to show how this can be particularly useful when it comes to submitting a form from somewhere else on the page